Building a culture of serendipity

 Celebrate serendipity.
 Researchers found that in order for teammates to act on serendipitous opportunities, it “has to be perceived as relevant and important for that organization.”
 Leaders who build cultures that recognize and celebrate the value of serendipity are more successful.
 The more you tell stories of serendipitous successes, the easier it is to develop (and hire for) a “serendipity disposition.”

 At Frond we believe that focus on culture is key to great remote teams, and that the tools we use shape our cultures.
-We built Hello as a way to helps teams use onboarding as springboard into the trust-based friendships that remote teams need to thrive.
-And we’ve got more exciting experiments coming in this space soon.
+Our tools should help teams shape culture and build community.
+We’re working on it.
 Follow us on Twitter to keep up with the latest!

 The Frond Team